-During an asthma attack, your airways narrow, making it harder to breathe and get enough oxygen to your lungs.
+During an asthma attack or exacerbation, your airways narrow, making it harder to breathe and get enough oxygen to your lungs.
 You may also have symptoms like chest pain, coughing, and wheezing.
 Your air passages can become so inflamed that you need urgent care at a hospital.

 An asthma attack can be a frightening experience.
 It can take days — or even weeks — to fully recover.